TLDR Key Takeaways

 So Nike created a digital signage solution that matches the scale, boldness, and technological savvy of the city it’s located in, giving customers the ultimate experience.

 Additionally, they use their digital signage to create defined spaces where they offer targeted content, like their Bluetooth sensors that activate when a shoe is removed from the shelf.
+Digital signage content can be customized to support promotional displays and synchronize with marketing campaigns, ensuring message consistency and maximizing promotional impact.
 See how it works here:

 [Embed video: https://www.youtube.com/watch?v=dCMr6G6OuGY ]